Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Introduction

 where $D(\xi)$ and $P(\xi)$ are, respectively, diagonal and orthogonal matrices of size $n$, with $D(\xi)_{ij}=-c_{i}|\xi|^{2\alpha}\delta_{ij}$ and $0<c_*\leq c_{i}\leq c^*$ for all $i=1,\dots,n$ and $\alpha>0$.
 Clearly, the constant heat equation is a basic example.
 Bjorland-Schonbek \cite{bjorland1} and Niche-Schonbek \cite{niche1} proved that the solution has a two-sided time decay estimate $(1+t)^{-s/2\alpha}\lesssim \|e^{t\mathcal{L}}U_0\|_{L^{2}}\lesssim (1+t)^{-s/2\alpha}$, if the initial datum $U_0$ satisfies

-for $s>0$.
-The condition \eqref{ch1} is closely linked with the decay character; however, it is somehow too stringent as such a limit might not exist.
-Brandolese \cite{brandolese1} improved a slight modification of \eqref{ch1} and proved two-sided bounds of solutions to \eqref{lineardis0}:
+which is closely linked with the decay character; however, it is somehow too stringent as such a limit might not exist.
+Brandolese \cite{brandolese1} improved a slight modification of \eqref{ch1} and proved two-sided bounds of the solution to \eqref{lineardis0}-\eqref{symbol0}:

 where the subset of the Besov space $\dot{B}^{\sigma}_{p,\infty}(\sigma \in \mathbb{R})$ is defined by